sourceincite/sourceincite.github.io/_posts/0000-00-00-a-smorgashorde-of-vulnerabilities-a-comparative-analysis-of-discovery.md

 ### The POP Chain

-<p class="cn" markdown="1">The final piece to the puzzle, is a serialized PHP object chain that will execute arbitrary remote code.
+The final piece to the puzzle, is a serialized PHP object chain that will execute arbitrary remote code.
 My initial proof of concept used the `Horde_Auth_Passwd` class to rename a file on the local filesystem for remote code execution.
-However there were several limitations to this technique such as needing to upload a file onto the target system (to rename) and knowledge of the webroot path.</p>
+However there were several limitations to this technique such as needing to upload a file onto the target system (to rename) and knowledge of the webroot path.

-<p class="cn" markdown="1">In the end I decided to use the `Horde_Kolab_Server_Decorator_Clean` class.
-This the same POP chain as used in CVE-2014-1691 by [EgiX](http://karmainsecurity.com/exploiting-cve-2014-1691-horde-framework-php-object-injection) but I had to make several changes due to the way php 7+ uses Serializable interfaces and the changes that occured to the classes over 5+ years.</p>
+In the end I decided to use the `Horde_Kolab_Server_Decorator_Clean` class.
+This the same POP chain as used in CVE-2014-1691 by [EgiX](http://karmainsecurity.com/exploiting-cve-2014-1691-horde-framework-php-object-injection) but I had to make several changes due to the way php 7+ uses Serializable interfaces and the changes that occured to the classes over 5+ years.

-<p class="cn" markdown="1">One of the major changes to the chain was that the `Horde_Prefs_Scope` class implements `Serializable`.
+One of the major changes to the chain was that the `Horde_Prefs_Scope` class implements `Serializable`.
 This could be compared to Java's `Externalizable` interface, whereby it allows a programmer to serialize only certain properties.
 Lucky for us, the properties that we are (ab)using are serialized!
-Let's break down this monster of a chain.</p>
+Let's break down this monster of a chain.

 ```php
 class Horde_Kolab_Server_Decorator_Clean {